Wizards Era Card Erratas

 Flip a coin.
 If heads this attack does 10 damage plus 20 more damage; if tails, this attack does 10 damage.

-Goop Gas Attack (Team Rocket) & Magby (Neo Genesis)
+Goop Gas Attack (Team Rocket) & Sabrina’s Gengar (Gym Challenge) & Magby (Neo Genesis)

-Goop Gas Attack and Magby’s Sputter only affect Pokémon Powers that are in play at the time of use.
-These are two of the more interesting (and also confusing) mistranslations from the Wizards era.
+Goop Gas Attack, Magby’s Sputter and Sabrina’s Gengar’s Dark Wave only affect Pokémon Powers that are in play at the time of use.
+This concept is one of the most interesting (and also confusing) mistranslations from the Wizards era.
 Those that played Pokémon back in 2002 may remember the famous “come into play” ruling issued by Wizards of the Coast:

 Q. Does Muk prevent Come into Play Pokemon Powers [such as Dark Golbat’s Sneak Attack]?
 Magby?
 Goop Gas?